 Yes, use the “rich brew” option on your machine for a stronger coffee.

-- Does the warming plate shut off automatically?
+Does the warming plate on a Ninja shut off automatically?

 Most Ninja machines with warming plates automatically shut-off 2 hours after you brew your coffee.
 Check your machine’s manual to be certain.